Teaching Fellow Opportunity

 NWS TEACHING FELLOW Guidelines and Application

-The National Writers Series (NWS), a nonprofit, is offering a teaching fellowship in Traverse City, a beautiful lakeshore town in northern Michigan, reputed for its culture, outdoor life, and natural beauty.
-This program is a collaboration created through a rare instance of a nonprofit coming together with a public school—the Traverse Bay Area Intermediate School District—to help young people learn the art of expressing themselves in fiction, narrative non-fiction, essays, poetry, business writing, journalism and technical writing.
+The National Writers Series (NWS) offers a teaching fellowship in Traverse City each year.
+The program, Front Street Writers, is a collaboration created through a rare instance of a nonprofit coming together with a public school—the Traverse Bay Area Intermediate School District—to help young people learn the art of expressing themselves in fiction, narrative non-fiction, essays, poetry, business writing, journalism and technical writing.
+We begin our job search in late January and make an offer, usually by late March.

-This position involves co-teaching high school writing students in a rigorous and creative environment.
+This position involves co-teaching two classes of high school writing students in a rigorous and creative environment.
 Each 2.5-hour class session enrolls from eight to 24 high school juniors and seniors, who have proven in ninth and tenth grade to have an aptitude for and love of writing.

 While students receive high school and college credit for FSW, the program differs from the traditional high school academic course, both in structure and rigor.
 FSW is a workshop-centered writing program.